yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 This would be our Q-Function.

 If we lived in a discretized environment we also can think of this Q-function as a Q-table:
-a table for which each entries is a tuple identified the cell we are in (in our environment) and map to a vector of available actions pondered by their score.
+a table for which each entries is a tuple identifying the cell we are in (in our environment) and map to a vector of available actions pondered by their score.
 The best action for this cell being the one having the highest value.

 $ [ x, y, z] \Rightarrow ( a_1, a_2, a_3, a_4)$

-In this situation there is a simple algorithm to learn that Q-function (and Q-table) by only looking at the reward of our actions (by simulating their outcome) ([^1])([^3)
+In this situation there is a simple algorithm to learn that Q-function (and Q-table) by only looking at the reward of our actions (by simulating their outcome) ([^1])([^3])

 [![caption](https://wikimedia.org/api/rest_v1/media/math/render/svg/a3a4d2ac903b1be02cc81e60de2e9f91d7025fec)](https://en.wikipedia.org/wiki/Q-learning#Algorithm)

 [^1]: [Q Learning Intro/Table - Reinforcement Learning p.1](https://www.youtube.com/watch?v=yMk_XtIEzH8&list=PLh9akXp2EH2D6RPP5ACPfG4D60XqhrXmC&index=3)  - the presentation itsef take many shortcuts that will lead to a not working q algorithm, look at [Introducing Q-Learning (Hugging Face)](https://huggingface.co/learn/deep-rl-course/unit2/q-learning) for a better algorithm.
 [^3]: [Q Learning Explained (tutorial)](https://www.youtube.com/watch?v=aCEvtRtNO-M) - Montecarlo vs TD. / [Q-Learning](https://www.geeksforgeeks.org/q-learning-in-python/)

+[^4]: [Comparing Exploration Strategies for Q-learning in Random Stochastic Mazes](https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/Exploration_QLearning.pdf) - ocused on the undirected strategies: softmax, e-greedy, pursuit, and compared them to the directed exploration strat- egy UCB-1.
+The results show that softmax or Boltzmann exploration outperforms the other strategies, although it is harder to tune its parameters.
+The easiest techniques to tune are e-greedy and UCB-1, but e-greedy performs worst of all exploration strategies

 ### This World is to Big to fit in a table